SubhamKarmakar24/IR-TermProject/README.md

 3. Subham Karmakar - 18EE10067
 4. Sankalp Srivastava - 18EE10069

+Task 1A:
+Generates pickle file and indexed documents file.
+The pickle file stores doc-ids instead of actual doc-path.
+The doc-ids are the indices of that particular document in the file - indexed_docs.txt.
+The pickle file contains a dictinary with terms as keys and a list of doc-id and term-frequency as its values, i.e. [doc-id, term frequency].

+Task 1B:
+Generates queries file.

 Task 1C:
 Logic and Algorithm:
 1. Considered the tokens from the queries as they are joined by 'AND' logic.